 You don't have to run a company to advance the conversation around mental health at work.
-Anyone at any level can infiltrate change — the hardest part might be knowing where and how to start.

 A globe-trotting chef and a world-renowned fashion designer, both seemingly at the top of their respective industries.
 Both dead by suicide within a week of each other.
 For many of us, the shocking and public deaths of designer Kate Spade and chef Anthony Bourdain sent the sobering message that no matter the professional heights people have reached, it's impossible to fully know what they are dealing with in private.

 For me, these deaths seemed particularly personal.
 On my podcast, "Overshare," I've spent the past two years having real, occasionally difficult, and eye-opening conversations on mental health in the creative community.

 Most people don't realize that more than 300 million people worldwide suffer from depression.
 It's the leading cause of illness and disability in the world, taking more than 800,000 lives each year.
 I've seen firsthand how creative people are particularly susceptible.
 After all, creativity thrives off of the highs and the lows of life, and it can be challenging to ride this rollercoaster of emotions.

 My goal was to break that silence.
 So a few months ago, I formed a support group that welcomed creatives from all industries to have a safe space to talk.
 When I first started, I had 50 chairs.
 I sent out an email to 2,000 people in my network, asking them, “Hey, does anyone want to talk about their feelings?”
 I wasn't sure anyone would come.
 But it sold out in 10 minutes, and I discovered that people in this industry feel a deep, visceral need to be heard — to feel like they're not alone.